PranabKumarSahoo/sql-dev-tools/CONTRIBUTING.md

 Thank you for considering contributing to SQL Dev Tools!
 We welcome contributions from everyone.

+To ensure a smooth and collaborative process, please follow these guidelines:

 ## Getting Started

 - **Fork the repository** to your GitHub account.